-The Child Support Program is a successful federal-state partnership with a mission to promote economic stability for children whose parents live apart.
-For a parent who is a victim of domestic violence, child support establishment and enforcement presents both the opportunity for financial independence and the challenge of ensuring safety.
+The Child Support Program is a successful federal-state partnership that seeks to promote economic stability for children whose parents live apart.
+The program collects \$5.51 for every \$1 in public funds invested.
+In FY 2020, \$3.7 billion was collected in 13.2 million cases for 13.8 million children.
+For a parent who is a victim of domestic violence, child support establishment and enforcement present both the opportunity for financial independence and the challenge of ensuring safety.